|Centre for Bone Marrow Transplant|

 The word Chemotherapy simply means "drug treatment."
 The treatment is carried out with one or more drugs that kill cancer cells or make them less active.

 Chemotherapy can be given with a single drug or in combination of multiple drugs, depending on the type of cancer being treated.
-The aim of the treatment will depend on the type of cancer you have and how advanced it is.
+The aim of the cancer treatment will depend on the type of cancer you have and how advanced it is.

 How does Chemotherapy work?